ngrok allows you to expose a web server running on your local machine to the internet. Just tell ngrok what port your web server is listening on.

 ngrok http -auth="username:password" 8080

-to your CNAME target.
+3. Create a DNS CNAME record from dev.example.com to your CNAME target.
 In this example, we would point the CNAME record to 2w9c34maz.cname.ngrok.io

-switch and specify the name of your custom domain as an argument.
-Make sure the -region
+4. Invoke ngrok with the -hostname switch and specify the name of your custom domain as an argument.
+Make sure the -region you specify matches the region in which you reserved your domain.

 ngrok http -region=us -hostname=dev.example.com 8000

-what if your server is listening for encrypted HTTPS traffic?
-You can specify a URL with an https://
+ngrok assumes that the server it is forwarding to is listening for unencrypted HTTP traffic, but what if your server is listening for encrypted HTTPS traffic?
+You can specify a URL with an https:// scheme to request that ngrok speak HTTPS to your local server.

 ngrok http https://localhost:8443

-As a special case, ngrok assumes that if you forward to port 443 on any host that it should send HTTPS traffic
+As a special case, ngrok assumes that if you forward to port 443 on any host that it should send HTTPS traffic and will act as if you specified an https:// URL.

 ngrok http 443

-is specified, the Host
+Rewriting the Host header

-match the hostname portion of the forwarding address.
-Any other value will cause the Host
+If rewrite is specified, the Host header will be rewritten to match the hostname portion of the forwarding address.
+Any other value will cause the Host header to be rewritten to that value.

 ngrok http -host-header=rewrite site.dev:80